snowdrop/k8s-infra/README.md

 ### Mac OSX

-As the MacOS operating system doesn't support natively `Linux container`, it is then required to run a `Linux` vm using either `Virtualbox` or `Xhyve` as hypervisor technology able to launch such virtual machine locally.
+As the MacOS operating system doesn't support natively `Linux container`, it is then required to run a `Linux` vm using either `Virtualbox` or `Xhyve` as hypervisor able to manage virtual machine locally.

 Different tools, approaches exist to turn your mac into a `Containerized` platform and they are presented hereafter.